 We require cooperation in keeping the grassed area of graves and cremation plots free of pots, plants and other artefacts - so that the grass can be cut using mowers without causing damage or risking injury to the operator and visitors.

 You may wish to leave tributes.
-Again, the Regulations give full guidance, but we allow flowers and plants, and suitable artefacts, to be placed at the head of the grave where they are at less risk of damage by mowing.
+Again, the Regulations give full guidance, but we allow flowers and plants to be placed at the head of the grave where they are at less risk of damage by mowing.

 Vases/pots must be made from a non-breakable material such as metal or stone, and not from glass/ceramic/plastic which might shatter during freezing weather - broken shards present a danger to visitors, staff and wildlife in the Cemetery.

 Please think carefully about your choice of container and seek advice from the Parish Clerk if necessary.